Biopolymer: Nucleic acids

+Polysaccharides

-Sugar polymers can be linear or branched and are typically joined with glycosidic bonds.
+Polysaccharides (sugar polymers) can be linear or branched and are typically joined with glycosidic bonds.
 The exact placement of the linkage can vary, and the orientation of the linking functional groups is also important, resulting in α- and β-glycosidic bonds with numbering definitive of the linking carbons' location in the ring.
 In addition, many saccharide units can undergo various chemical modifications, such as amination, and can even form parts of other molecules, such as glycoproteins.